mikael0hlsson/Its-Learning-Reformer/README.md

 # Its-Learning-Reformer
-This extension enhances the \"it's learning\" website content by introducing a few changes.
+This extension enhances the "it's learning" website content by introducing a few changes.
 It manipulates a few pages, changing the way pages loads to provide a richer experience that brings more convenience and usability.
 It currently targets teachers from Malmö University.

 Please feel free to fork, help out, request features etc.